Skip to the content.

 Execute the following in order to add the Casper repository to apt in Ubuntu.

-echo "deb [arch=amd64] https://repo.casperlabs.io/releases" bionic main | sudo tee -a /etc/apt/sources.list.d/casper.list
+echo "deb [arch=amd64] https://repo.casperlabs.io/releases" focal main | sudo tee -a /etc/apt/sources.list.d/casper.list

 curl -O https://repo.casperlabs.io/casper-repo-pubkey.asc